 All chemo drugs are poisons.
 They kill both healthy cells and cancer cells.
 In general, they target fast dividing cells.
-Cancer cells divide very quickly, but so do a lot of important cells in your body.
+Cancer cells divide very quickly, but so do some other important cells in your body.
 The hope is that the drugs kill cancer cells faster than healthy cells, thereby giving a net win to the body overall.

 Chemotherapy For Myeloma